YourOnly-One/content/way/en-ph/blog/posts/2020/20200404-three-days-three-nights.md

 For us to be able to understand Mattithyahu (Matthew) 12:40 we first need to establish an agreement: the Bible is the final authority.
 Simply put, if it is written <q>three days and three nights in the heart of the earth</q> then it is what must have happened.

 {{% quotebox boxstyle="qbs_verse01" qmarkstyle="qbm_doublequotationmark" boxcolour="qbc_midnightblue" attribalign="txt_right" srctitle="Mattithyahu (Matthew) 12:38" srclink="" srcrel="noopener external nofollow" attribto="International Standard Version" attriblink="" attribrel="noopener external nofollow" %}}
-Then some of the scribes and Pharisees told <bdo lang="hbo-Hebr" dir="rtl">𐤉𐤄𐤅𐤔𐤅𐤏</bdo> (<span lang="hbo-Latn" dir="ltr">Yahushua</span>), "Teacher, we want to see a sign from you."
+Then some of the scribes and Pharisees told <bdi lang="hbo-Hebr" dir="rtl">𐤉𐤄𐤅𐤔𐤅𐤏</bdi> (<bdi lang="hbo-Latn" dir="ltr">Yahushua</bdi>), "Teacher, we want to see a sign from you."
 {{% /quotebox %}}

-This is very important for us to understand because this is the key, the sign, that <bdo lang="hbo-Hebr" dir="rtl">𐤉𐤄𐤅𐤔𐤅𐤏</bdo> (<span lang="hbo-Latn" dir="ltr">Yahushua</span>) or "Jesus" was indeed the Messiah.
+This is very important for us to understand because this is the key, the sign, that <bdi lang="hbo-Hebr" dir="rtl">𐤉𐤄𐤅𐤔𐤅𐤏</bdi> (<bdi lang="hbo-Latn" dir="ltr">Yahushua</bdi>) or "Jesus" was indeed the Messiah.
 He must be <q>three days and three nights in the heart of the earth</q>.
 Not one day and two nights; not one day and half a night; not three days and three and half nights.
 There is no room for any other than <q>three days and three nights</q>.

 ## What does it mean <q>in the heart of the earth</q>?